 - The contrast of the sweet lemon crust with the slightly tart cranberries makes the perfect flavour combination.

-- These gluten free lemon bars with cranberry are surprisingly easy to make.
+- These bars are surprisingly easy to make.

 - They are a healthy alternative to most other lemon bars that are filled with refined sugar and grains.